ayazarA/www/docs/index.md

       using Verilog as HDL an XilinX ISE tools.
     - **EE313 Analog Electronics Laboratory.** Designed an OPAMP using discrete transistors and passives.
     - **EE214 Electronic Circuits Laboratory.** Designed a DC-DC boost converter using discrete components.
-    - **EE213 Electrical Circuits Laboratory.** Designed RGB color sensor using OPAMPs and discrete components
+    - **EE213 Electrical Circuits Laboratory.** Designed RGB color sensor using OPAMPs and discrete components.

 ## Trainings